CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.1: Create a Security Group for Non-Admin Remote Desktop Users</h3>

 - Open "Active Directory Users and Computers"
-  - Right click the name of the domain.
+  - Right-click the name of the domain.
   - Create a new (Global) Security Group within the domain.
   - Name this Security Group "Non-Admin Remote Desktop Users".